DR. AMY FARRELL

 about me

 I'm Indigenous, Anishinaabe to be specific.
 But, I grew up having a foot in both worlds: Anishinaabe and non-Indigenous.
 My mother was born and raised on her family's ancestral land at Whitewater Lake in Northern Ontario.
-My father, a second-generation White settler, is from Thunder Bay and is of Scottish, Irish, and English descent.
+My father, a second-generation White settler, is from Thunder Bay and is of Scottish (Highland & Lowland), Irish (County Cork), and English (Stratford-upon-Avon) descent.

 Picture